krunalbhuinya/Ipinfo/README.md

 # ipinfo
 This python program ip address lookup script.

+# Features
+1. this project in beta version
+2. this project information to ip address info and LIVE LOCATION
+3. this program output and logs save in ipinfo.json

 # note
 1.this project in beta version
 2.this script work in Linux os / termux app